khrome/pi-camera-shim/README.md

 pi-camera-shim
 ==============
-Use a camera when local to pi, use test data when on a local system.
+Use a camera when local to pi, use test data(currently just still gif frames) when on a local system.

 Usage
 -----